anothay/AndroidAppArchitecture/README.md

 Thus, every Unit you need in ViewModel is injected.

-The crusial point is that all units should have one responsibility and should be abstractions.
+The crucial point is that all units should have one responsibility and they should be abstractions.

 All Units for ViewModel should be built on principles of Clean Architecture.